matrix-org/matrix-spec-proposals/proposals/3710-user-groups.md

 as much.
 However, a default group for server administrators could exist, which admins are automaticlly added, that users can use to essily identify or contact server admins.

-Groups should be based off of the existing user type, but with a different identifier.
+Groups should be based off of the existing user type, but with a different type identifier.
+I think that the existing identifier prefix `@` will work for groups as well.
+Groups will be similar to users in that they can be invited to groups, in which all group members will be subsequently invited.
+Groups can also be pinged, in which case all group members in that room will be pinged.

 ## Potential issues

 *Not all proposals are perfect.
 Sometimes there's a known disadvantage to implementing the proposal,